 In addition, private label products sold by retail trade chains are typically sold at lower prices than branded products.
-As consumers look for opportunities to decrease discretionary spending, the Company's customers have discontinued or reduced distribution of some of its products to encourage those consumers to purchase the customers' less expensive private label products (primarily in the dietary supplements, diagnostic kits and oral analgesics categories).
+As consumers look for opportunities to decrease discretionary spending, the Company's customers have discontinued or reduced distribution of some of its products to encourage those consumers to purchase the customers' less expensive and, in some cases, more profitable private label products (primarily in the dietary supplements, diagnostic kits and oral analgesics categories).
 To the extent customers discontinue or reduce distribution of the Company's products or these products are adversely affected by customers' actions to increase shelf space for their private label products, the Company would seek to improve distribution with other customers.
 However, if the Company's efforts are not effective, its sales growth and other results, as well as its market share, could be adversely affected.

-A continued shift in the retail market from food and drug stores to club stores, dollar stores and mass merchandisers, and internet-based retailers could cause the Company's sales to decline.
+A continued shift in the retail market from food and drug stores to club stores, dollar stores and mass merchandisers, internet-based retailers and subscription services could cause the Company's sales to decline.

 The Company's performance depends upon the general health of the economy and of the retail environment in particular, and could be significantly harmed by changes affecting retailing and the financial difficulties of the Company's retailer customers.
 Consumer products, such as those marketed by the Company, are increasingly being sold by club stores, dollar stores, mass merchandisers and internet-based retailers.
 Sales of the Company's products remain strongest in the traditional mass merchandiser, food and drug retail stores, and the Company's products are also being sold in club stores and dollar stores channels.
-Although the Company has taken steps to improve, and has seen improvement in, sales to club stores, dollar stores and internet-based retailers, if the current trend continues and the Company is not successful in further improving sales to these channels, its financial condition and operating results could suffer.
+Additionally, certain consumer products are now offered through internet-based subscription services or buying clubs.
+In 2016, Unilever acquired Dollar Shave Club, a subscription-based razor blade company, and in July 2016, P&G launched Tide Wash Club, an online subscription service for its unit-dose laundry detergent.
+Although the Company has taken steps to improve, and has seen improvement in, sales to club stores, [dollar stores] and internet-based retailers, and is engaged in e-commerce with respect to its TOPPIK and newly acquired VIVISCAL brands, if the current trend continues and the Company is not successful in further improving sales to these channels, its financial condition and operating results could suffer.